Settling the Score: Portioning with Cardinal Preferences: Preliminaries

 \begin{definition}[Pareto optimality] An outcome $\mathbf{x}$ is \emph{Pareto optimal} in an instance $\mathcal{I}$ if there is no other outcome $\mathbf{x'}$ such that $d_i(\mathbf{x'})\leq d_i(\mathbf{x})$ for all agents $i\in N$ and $d_i(\mathbf{x'})< d_i(\mathbf{x})$ for some agent $i\in N$.
 An aggregation rule $F$ is \emph{Pareto optimal} if $F(\mathcal{I})$ is Pareto optimal for every instance $\mathcal{I}$. \end{definition}

 As it will turn out, Pareto optimality is a rather restrictive property in our setting: among the rules we consider, it is only satisfied by \util{} and \egal{}.
-We thus introduce two further axioms based on the agents' scores, which can be viewed as weaker efficiency axioms.
+We therefore introduce two further axioms based on the agents' scores, which only exclude obvious and easily identifiable efficiency violations.
 The first axiom is \emph{range-respect}, previously studied by \citet{freeman2021truthfulbudget}.
 This axiom states that the score assigned to a candidate should always lie between the minimum and the maximum scores that agents assign to this candidate.

 \begin{definition}[Range-respect] An outcome $\mathbf x$ is \emph{range-respecting} in an instance $\mathcal{I}$ if $\min_{i\in N}s_{i,j}\le x_j \le \max_{i\in N}s_{i,j}$ for all $j\in [m]$.
 An aggregation rule $F$ is \emph{range-respecting} if $F(\mathcal{I})$ is range-respecting for every instance $\mathcal{I}$. \end{definition}